alexandrwu02/aws-iam-cross-account-access/README.md

 Dev Account -> Represents developing and testing environment.
 Kept isolated from production.

 ## Roles and Permissions
+Two roles were deployed in each account via Terraform.

 ### SecurityAuditRole
+A role configured to read-only for routine security reviews.
+Allows a security engineer to inspect configurations, review IAM settings, and check resource states.

+**Permissions attached:**
+- 'SecurityAudit' (AWS managed) - read access to security-relevant configurations across all AWS services.
+- 'ViewOnlyAccess' (AWS managed) - read access to see what resources exist across the account.

+**Trust policy conditions:**
+- Principal must be from management account
+- ExternalId must match a pre-shared secret value
+- MFA must be present on the assuming identity

 ### IncidentResponseRole
+A role used during active security incidents with limited write access.
+Allows security engineers contain threats by isolating resources via security group modification or stopping compromised instances.

+**Permissions:**
+- Read access: EC2 describe actions, IAM read, CloudTrail, CloudWatch logs
+- Write access: Stop EC2 instances, modify security group rules

+**Deliberately excluded:**
+- No ability to delete resources
+- No ability to create users or roles
+- No access to S3, RDS, or other data stores
+- No ability to disable logging

+**Trust policy conditions:**
+- Same as SecurityAuditRole - management account principal, ExternalId, and MFA required

+## Security Design Decisions

+### Why Role Assumption Instead of Long-Lived Credentials?